matloff/fasteR/README.md

   1   3   3   1   4   2   4   1   1   2   3   2   3   4   1   1
 ```

 Uh, oh!
 5 women in the study had glucose level 0.
-Presumably this is
+And 44 had level 1,
-not physiologically possible.
+etc.  Presumably this is not physiologically possible.

 Let's consider a version of the glucose data that excludes these 0s.